srirasha/mongo-rice/README.md

 # Getting started

-If you are using IOC, declare MongoRice like this:
+If you are using IOC, you can declare MongoRice like this:

 ```C#
 builder.Services.AddMongoRice(new MongoConfiguration(){ ConnectionString = "myGreatConnectionString", Database = "mySuperDatabase" });